 The top risks in the retail industry to which PSC belongs include increased competition, brand reputation, and business operations/supply chain continuity.
 Meanwhile, the main risks arising from the Corporation’s financial instruments are credit risk, liquidity risk, and interest rate risk.

 The Audit and Risk Committee ensures the integrity of internal control activities, develops, oversees, checks, and preapproves financial management functions and systems in the areas of credit, market, liquidity, operational, legal and other risks, and crisis management.
 The Internal Audit Division and the External Auditor directly report to the Audit and Risk Committee regarding the direction, scope, and coordination of audit and any related activities.

-The PSC Board of Directors or Executive Committee, via the Audit Committee, oversees the establishment and implementation of the risk management system and annually reviews the effectiveness of the system.
-In particular the Audit Committee considers on a regular basis whether:
+The PSC Board of Directors or Executive Committee, via the Audit and Risk Committee, oversees the establishment and implementation of the risk management system and annually reviews the effectiveness of the system.
+In particular, the Audit Committee considers on a regular basis whether:

 - PSC’s ongoing risk management program identifies all material and critical areas of risk;